dvidelabs/flatcc/README.md

 sufficient, but for example standard 32-bit Windows only allocates on an 8-byte boundary and can break the monster schema because it has 16-byte aligned fields.

+### Debugging a Buffer

+When accessing a buffer yields unexpected results, the first line of defense is to ensure that the the code beingi tested is linked against `flatccrt_d`, the debug build of the runtime library.
+This will ensure that builder calls are balanced and that required fields are set otherwise an assertion is raised.

+To dig further into a buffer, call the buffer verifier and see if the buffer is actually valid with respect to the expected buffer type.

+If the buffer is not valid, it might be good to know why.
+The verifier is designed to verify fast, but can be made more informative by setting one or both of these build flags:

+    -DFLATCC_DEBUG_VERIFY=1
+    -DFLATCC_TRACE_VERIFY=1

+These can be set as CMake options, directly as C compile flags, or in the `flatcc_rtconfig.h` file.

+When reporting bugs, output from the above might also prove helpful.

 ## File and Type Identifiers